Lightnet/gunjstrustsharekey/README.md

 User / Gun functions:
  - function grantkey (to allow owner user access to key graph value for other users.
 Check and create salt keys)
  - function revokekey (to owner revoke user access to key graph for user.
 Note it will break salt key if share with other users.)
-  - Recreate new slat key and reencrypt value.(This break other salt keys are shared.)
+  - Recreate new salt key and reencrypt value.(This break other salt keys are shared.)
  - function encryptput put value (allow owner user to encrypt key value when creating and check salt key)
  - function decryptvalue return value (allow owner user to decrypt key value)
  - function decryptdata (to allow other user to decrypt key value/data from gun or sea but not self)